openfoodfacts/recipe-estimator/README.md

 For each ingredient we need to obtain the expected nutrient breakdown.
 This currently comes from the CIQUAL database, but other databases could be used, e.g. based on a regional preference.

 If the ingredient on the product doesn't currently have a CIQUAL code then attempt to look this up is made using ingredients.json.
-To refresh the ingredients taxonomy you can use the followng script.
-I have currently formatted the JSON before committing:
+To refresh the ingredients taxonomy you can run:

 ```
-curl https://static.openfoodfacts.org/data/taxonomies/ingredients.json --output ciqual/ingredients.json
+make refresh_ingredients_taxonomy
 ```

 Having found the ingredient in CIQUAL a nutrient map is added to each ingredient.
-Only the "main" nutrient is used (one without an underscore suffix).
+Only the "main" nutrient is used (the one with a `_100g` suffix).

 ## Determine nutrients for computation